 - Expensive in its range

-This innovative grill from Char Broil implements the unique TRU-Infrared system that evenly radiates the heat across the grill instead of implementing an open flame.
+This innovative grill from Char Broil (recently added to our favorite infrared grills list) implements the unique TRU-Infrared system that evenly radiates the heat across the grill instead of implementing an open flame.
 This results in greater control over the temperature and less use of fuel.
 This can also help reduce flare-ups and limit the circulation of dry heat in the grill, creating juicier, more flavorful cooking.

 The main cooking area encompasses 450 square inches of space and the three burners can output a maximum heat of 24,000 BTU.
 There is also a very capable side shelf burner that can be heated up to 10,000 BTU and offers 150 square inches of space.
 This can be great for quickly searing steak or making sauces and sides.